 With grades up to 19 %, the ascent proved to be as devastating as anticipated, and soon Abbott –a two-time Giro Rosa winner and considered the best climber in the world –surpassed the breakaway riders and climbed on ahead while other favourites were dropping off the back including Megan Guarnier (Boels-Dolmans, USA), Vos and Armitstead.

-A new lead group of five riders former, consisting of Van der Breggen, Abbott, Emma Johansson (Wiggle-High5, Sweden), Annemiek Van Vleuten (Orica-AIS, The Netherlands), and Elisa Longo Borghini (Wiggle-High5, Italy).
+A new lead group of five riders formed, consisting of Van der Breggen, Abbott, Emma Johansson (Wiggle-High5, Sweden), Annemiek Van Vleuten (Orica-AIS, The Netherlands), and Elisa Longo Borghini (Wiggle-High5, Italy).

 While Van der Breggen was favoured to win, it was time trial specialist Van Vleuten who outclimbed her compatriot and everyone else on the second part of the Vista Chinesa, even distancing Abbott.

-A better descender of the two, Van Vleuten took her chances on the extremely dangerous descend, which saw Vincenzo Nibali crash out of a winning position the previous day in the men’s race.
+A better descender of the two, Van Vleuten took her chances on the extremely dangerous descent, which saw Vincenzo Nibali crash out of a winning position the previous day in the men’s race.

 Van Vleuten descended down the narrow, twisty road so quickly that the motorbikes lost sight of her briefly.
 Meanwhile, Abbott was not far behind.
 The next image we saw of Van Vleuten was her crashing horrifically around one of the corners.